Pippippi3104/2020_DevOps_CICDwithJenkinsAnsibleDockerKubernetes/doc/Section01_Introduction.md

   * Writing a Docker file
   * Run a job

-* Deploy on Docker using jenkins
+* Deploy on Docker using Jenkins
 ![Image](../src/Images/Section01/DeployOnDockerUsingJenkins.png)

 * Integration with Ansible